zama-ai/concrete-ml/docs/dev/howto/docker.md

 - Multiple Windows, Display number: 0
 - `Start no client`
 - **IMPORTANT**: Check `No Access Control`
-- You can save this configuration to re-launch easily, then click finish.
+- You can save this configuration to relaunch easily, then click finish.

 ## Building the image

-Once you have access to this repository and the dev environment is installed on your host OS (via `make setup_env` once [you followed the steps here](../../dev/howto/project_setup.md)), you should be able to launch the commands to build the dev docker image with `make docker_build`.
+Once you have access to this repository and the dev environment is installed on your host OS (via `make setup_env` once [you followed the steps here](../../dev/howto/project_setup.md)), you should be able to launch the commands to build the dev Docker image with `make docker_build`.

-Once you do that, you can get inside the docker environment using the following command:
+Once you do that, you can get inside the Docker environment using the following command:

 ```shell
 make docker_start